fusefactory/JavaLibUi/README.md

 # JavaLibUi
-_Java package that provides classes for building interactive User Interfaces_
+_Java package that provides a framework, on top of processing, for building (touch-screen) user interfaces._

 The code in this package is heavily inspired by the [ofxInterface OpenFrameworks addon](https://github.com/galsasson/ofxInterface) and the [poScene cinder block](https://github.com/Potion/Cinder-poScene).